Skip to main content

 How can local authorities spend their apprenticeship levy?

 All employers with a wage bill over £3 million a year have to pay the apprenticeship levy.
-The levy is charged at 0.5% of your annual wage bill, minus a £15,000 allowance.
-The levy is collected by HMRC each month and transferred into your National Apprenticeship Service (NAS) account to spend on apprenticeship training.
+The levy is charged at 0.5% of the annual wage bill, minus a £15,000 allowance.
+It's then collected by HMRC each month and transferred into a National Apprenticeship Service (NAS) account to spend specifically on apprenticeship training.

-Local authorities have 24 months to spend their levy funds on apprenticeship training.
-If they don’t, the funds expire and are sent back to central government to allocate to SMEs.
+But local authorities only have 24 months to spend this money.
+If they don't, the funds expire and are returned to central government to be distributed among small and medium sized businesses.

 How can local authorities make the apprenticeship levy work for them?

-Local authorities can use their levy funds to pay for any apprenticeship training – either to recruit new staff or upskill existing employees.
-There are hundreds of relevant apprenticeships available.
-As different local authorities work in different ways, you’ll have to find the right apprenticeship for your authority.
+Local authorities can use their levy funds to pay for any apprenticeship training - either to recruit new staff or upskill existing employees.
+There are hundreds of relevant apprenticeships available, so they'll need to find the right apprenticeship to meet their needs.

-To find out more about how the apprenticeship levy works for local authorities, download your step-by-step guide.
-It covers the 7 steps you should follow to create an apprenticeship strategy for your authority and make the most of your levy funds.
+To find out more about how the apprenticeship levy works for local authorities, download the step-by-step guide.
+It covers the seven steps local authorities should take to create an apprenticeship strategy and make the most of their levy funds.

 Follow steps